Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 - *Server(_default_):* the server is the only one that can write the value.
     - This is useful for server side specific states that all clients should should be aware of but cannot change.
         - Some examples would be an NPC's status (health, alive, dead, etc) or some global world environment state (i.e. is it night or day time?).
-- *Owner:* This means only the owner of the `NetworkObject` and the server can write to the value.
+- *Owner:* This means only the owner of the `NetworkObject` can write to the value.
-    - This is useful if your `NetworkVariable` represents something specific to the client's player that only the server and client should know about
+    - This is useful if your `NetworkVariable` represents something specific to the client's player that only the owning client should be able to set
-        - This might be a player's inventory or gun's ammo count (etc.)
+        - This might be a player's skin or other cosmetics

 ### Permissions Example